Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Average Teleportation Fidelity in Binary Tree Network

 \subsection{Undirected Binary Trees}

+In this subsection, we consider two types of undirected binary trees, which incorporate both asymmetric and symmetric cases.
+Here, the undirected link indicates bidirectional teleportation.
+As an example, in Figs.\ \ref{fig:bt}(c) and \ref{fig:bt}(d), teleportation can occur from node 1 to node 6 as well as from node 6 to node 1, and so on \textit{i.e.} no restriction due to the directionality.\\

-\textbf{Undirected Asymmetric Binary Trees (UABT) :} Here we consider an undirected asymmetric binary tree network (UABT) where each link represents a Werner state, where the $i$\textsuperscript{th} Werner state is parameterized by the classical mixing parameter $p_i$.
+\textbf{Undirected Asymmetric Binary Trees (UABT) :} Here we consider an undirected asymmetric binary tree network (UABT) where each link represents a Werner state, where each Werner state is parameterized by the classical mixing parameter $p$.
 It is shown in Fig.\ \ref{fig:bt}(c).
 In the UABT network, we start with $3$ nodes at level $h=1$, and after that we add two nodes at every level.
-So in that case $N$ will be odd numbers starting from $3$ (\textit{i.e.} $N=3, 5, 7 \cdots$).
-First, we consider the situation when there is no maximally entangled state in the UABT network and $p_i=p$ for all Werner states.
-In this context, the average network fidelity for teleportation $\left.F^{\text{tel}}_{\text{avg}} (N,p)\right|_{\text{UABT}}$ can be obtained as \begin{widetext}
+So in that case, $N$ will be odd numbers starting from $3$ (\textit{i.e.} $N=3, 5, 7 \cdots$).